luixaviles/angular-fullstack-seed-presentation/README.md

 yo angular-fullstack:service user-service
 ```

-To se more generators see main documentation page of [generator-angular-fullstack@1.4.2](https://github.com/DaftMonk/generator-angular-fullstack/tree/v1.4.2)
+To see more generators available you can visit main documentation page of [generator-angular-fullstack@1.4.2](https://github.com/DaftMonk/generator-angular-fullstack/tree/v1.4.2)

 ## License